libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 ## Examples

-I'd like to show few examples of `mir.ndslice.algorithm`, but first let's take a look at the basic principle of replacing loop-based code with pipelines efficiently.
+We'd like to show few examples of `mir.ndslice.algorithm`, but first let's take a look at the basic principle of replacing loop-based code with pipelines efficiently.
 And later on we'll see how it can be used in a bit more complex algorithms.

 ### Basics

 So, let's first examine the basic principle of utilizing iteration algorithms.
-This principle is also the basis of that *DCV* refactoring I've mentioned.
+This principle is also the basis of that *DCV* refactoring we've mentioned.
 Say we have following code, written plainly in C-style
 loops:

 ```d